In Search of the Last Action Heroes: Cast

-David J. Moore, author of the book The Good, the Tough, and the Deadly: Action Movies and Stars, and Ian Nathan, Empire Magazine journalist and author of the book The Terminator Vault, also appear.
+David J. Moore, author of the book The Good, the Tough, and the Deadly: Action Movies and Stars, and Ian Nathan, Empire journalist and author of the book The Terminator Vault, also appear.

 Production

 Director Harper worked in various capacities for British cinema chain Cineworld.
 Inspired by video retrospectives produced by gaming website Gametrailers, he started producing similar featurettes about classic action films, which he published on Blip and his own website Oliver Harper's Retrospectives and Reviews.
 Robin Block, a music documentarian looking to branch out into popular film history, came across Harper's series and offered to sponsor his work.
 The relationship evolved into a feature-length project.
 News of the documentary's production reached Timon Singh, an advertising creative and author of the book Born to Be Bad: Talking to the Greatest Villains in Action Cinema, who offered to collaborate on the venture and use the connections he had forged during the making of his book to arrange some of the film's interviews.
 Film journalist David A. Weiner, who would go on to direct his own documentaries for Block, served as a producer on the feature.